2000 United States presidential election in Missouri: By congressional district

-Bush won 6 of 9 congressional districts, including one held by a Democrat.
+Bush won six of nine congressional districts, including one that elected a Democrat.

 Analysis

 Beginning with the 2000 election, the status of the Missouri bellwether came into question.
 Between 1904 and 2004, Missouri was carried by the victor of each presidential election, with the exception of 1956.
 Though Bush won the presidency in the 2000 election through the Electoral College, he lost the national popular vote.
 The 2000 election was unique because this was the first time in over a century where the popular vote winner lost the general election.
 (In 1888, Missouri voted for Grover Cleveland, the incumbent Democrat, who lost to Republican candidate Benjamin Harrison).
 Thus, controversy exists as to whether or not Missouri accurately predicted the victor in this election.
 In the subsequent election, Missouri voted for George W. Bush, who this time won both the popular vote and the Electoral College.

 In any case, Missouri has voted reliably Republican since this election.
 The state very narrowly voted for John McCain in 2008 and for Mitt Romney by a wider margin in 2012; both men were ultimately defeated by Barack Obama in the nationwide election.
 The controversy is further complicated by the 2016 presidential election, where Missouri voted for Donald Trump by a landslide, while Hillary Clinton won the popular vote by nearly three million votes, but like in 2000, Trump won the Electoral College and became 45th President of the United States.
 Like 2000, political scientists have differing opinions on whether or not Missouri accurately predicted the victor.